 Centralized pulsed vaccination is the standard delivery method for dog vaccination across much of Africa [8–12].
 This method involves teams of vaccinators setting up temporary static-point clinics in a convenient central location that typically last for one day [13,14].
 At least 70% of the dog population needs to be vaccinated in each annual campaign [15,16], to prevent herd immunity dropping below the critical threshold in the 12 month interval before the next campaign [16–18].
 But studies have shown that annual campaigns sometimes fail to attain this recommended coverage [4,19–22].

 Herd immunity can decline by 30-50% per year in rabies endemic countries [19,23] due to high dog population turnover [11,17,19].
 With the elimination of rabies dependent on continuously high vaccination coverage, alternative approaches to pulse vaccination may help to maintain herd immunity over time [24].
-Availability of thermotolerant rabies vaccines [25][26–29] , and affordable devices for storage of vaccines in settings with limited cold chain [30], open up avenues for the development of improved strategies for sustaining vaccination coverage across populations.
+Availability of thermotolerant rabies vaccines [25], these are vaccines that can be stored outside the traditional cold chain conditions ( 20C to 80C) for extended period of time using controlled temperature chain systems such as passive cooling devices [26–29] , and affordable devices for storage of vaccines in settings with limited cold chain [30], open up avenues for the development of improved strategies for sustaining vaccination coverage across populations.

 In this article, we report results from a feasibility study that was carried out to generate data to inform the design of a large-scale dog vaccination trial in northwest Tanzania.
 Specifically, the feasibility study was designed to: a) investigate approaches to implement community-based mass dog vaccination; b) compare three methods of assessing the vaccination status of individual dogs and the level of vaccination coverage in the community (at the ward level); and c) assess travelling and waiting times at central point clinics and dog owner’s perceptions regarding the quality of services offered under three models of community-based dog vaccination delivery.